Sweet Pickled Beets Canning Recipe

 Made with fresh beets, a tangy pickling brine, and a combination of aromatic spices, these quick pickled beets are sure to become a staple in your kitchen.
 I’ll guide you through the step-by-step process that I use from the trusted Ball canning recipe, ensuring the best results and maximum flavor retention.

 I LOVE pickled beets! they are so good as a side dish, or in a relish tray!
-These disappear fast at family gatherings, and they’re healthy!
+These vibrant pickled beets are a crowd-pleaser at potlucks and family gatherings.
+They’re sure to disappear fast!

 pickled beets recipe on blue hand towel